History

 MWC wins its bracket in the Savannah St. Patrick's Day Tournament.

-MWC wins the Mid-Atlantic championship, advancing to the Women's Collegiate Division II National Rugby Championships in Cedar Falls, Iowa.
+MWC wins the Mid-Atlantic championship, advancing for the 1st time to the Women's Collegiate Division II National Rugby Championships in Cedar Falls, Iowa.

 MWC back Liz King is selected MARFU tournament MVP.